Silver Cord of Service Award Program

 How does a student document their hours?

-Documentation forms can be found at the links to the right, in Room 3190 at Lincoln Main and in the Main office at RAILS Academy.
+Documentation forms can be found at the links to the right, in Room 2663, the counseling center, or student services.
 Students should fill out and submit the DMPS Verification of Hours form for each individual volunteer activity within 30 days of completing the activity.
 If the activity is on-going, please also complete and submit the Documentation of On-going hours form.
-Both of these forms can be turned into the Silver Cord mailbox in the main offices at RAILS or Lincoln Main.
+Both of these forms can be turned into the Silver Cord mailbox in the main office.

 How can a student check their submitted hours to view their progress?